fractal-analytics-platform/ngio/docs/getting_started/1_ome_zarr_containers.md

 - **Table management** allow to check which tables are available, access them, and create new tables
 - **Derive new OME-Zarr images** allow to create new images based on the original one, with the same or similar metadata

-### What is not the OmeZarr Container?
+### What is the OmeZarr Container not?

-The `OmeZarr Container` object does allow use to interact with the image data directly.
-For that we need to interact with the `Image`, `Label`, and `Table` objects.
+The `OmeZarr Container` object does not allow the user to interact with the image data directly.
+For that, we need to use the `Image`, `Label`, and `Table` objects.

 ### OME-Zarr Overview